Late Classic period

 Ancient South America Gallery (Gallery LG33)

 Large basin painted with a depiction of a sacrificial rite involving warriors and battle captives.
-The four sets of figures include two sets of two warriors facing each other, all holding a shield and spear.
+The four sets of figures include two pairs of warriors facing each other, all holding a shield and spear.
 A bound and bleeding captive sits on the ground between the two groups of warriors.
-A third set of figures includes a nude male figure whose body is painted with horizontal stripes and who has undergone penis perforation sacrifice.
+A third set of figures features a nude male figure whose body is painted with horizontal stripes and who has undergone a sacrificial bloodletting right of penis perforation.
 He faces a warrior holding a shield and spear.
-Set on the ground between these two figures is a large dish holding a decapitated human head.
-The fourth set of figures comprises two musicians, one playing a long flute and a maraca, the other playing a long flute and small drum held under his arm (see 1988.1233 for an example of this type of drum).
-They are flanked by a bound and bleeding captive and a bound human leg.
+A large dish holding a decapitated head sits on the ground between these two figures.
+The fourth grouping comprises two musicians playing long flutes and percussion instruments including a maraca and a small drum held under the arm (see 1988.1233 for an example of this type of drum).
+They are flanked by a bound and bleeding captive and a severed and bound human leg.
 A band of “kan” crosses encircles the basin below the red rim band.

 Gift of Landon T. Clay